 Me, the week I learned to paint, 1998.

 When I first learned to paint on a vacation in Mexico, I was forty-two, had just had my fourth child, and was married to a man with two of his own.
-Aprils to Decembers, I ran a small garden center seven days a week in a rural town in New Hampshire.
+Aprils to Decembers, seven days a week, I ran a small garden center in a rural town in New Hampshire.
 I didn't have a lot of time to paint, but I was obsessed, and as soon as the garden center closed for the year, I'd set my paints and easel up in our kitchen and paint all winter.
 My husband and kids were very supportive.
 Generally they were proud of me and as tolerant of my mess as I was of theirs.

 Fast forward again to recent years, and our older children have homes, partners, and kids of their own.
-We spend considerable time with all of them, my paints taking over some small space in a kitchen, guest room, porch, or basement.
+We spend considerable time with all of them, my paints taking over space in a kitchen, guest room, porch, or basement.
 Not always ideal, but always doable.

 Although I can't find his exact quote, I credit the late artist Robert Genn with saying, "fall in love with your process."
 After twenty -some years, I understand mine and know how to live joyfully with it.
 I can come to any paper, canvas, or board wherever I land and make art with what I packed or what's on hand.